xaekks/BlackBox/README.md

 ## <img src="https://img.icons8.com/?size=100&id=12150&format=png&color=000000" width="30" style="vertical-align: middle;"> Overview
-This is an unofficial API for BlackBox AI.
-It provides a way to interact with BlackBox AI's capabilities through a simple API interface.
+This is an unofficial API.
+It provides a way to interact with Many capabilities through a simple API interface.

 <div id="top"></div>